 The Applications OF DGNSS are precision agriculture (Guiding tractors for precise planting, spraying, and harvesting, optimizing crop yields and reducing resource waste), construction surveying (for accurate positioning for construction layout, ensuring buildings and infrastructure are built according to design specifications, Hydrographic Surveying: Marine Navigation, Aviation, Mapping underwater ( navigation, dredging, and coastal zone management).
 The other applications are geographic Information Systems (GIS): Autonomous Vehicle Navigation, etc. Gleason, 1996[24]

-Objectives:
+1. Objectives

 There exist three types of DGNSS surveys.
 The objective of the work is to find out.